SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 the pending legislation with a unanimous vote.
 This is known

 collected in an amount expected by the homeworlds.
-Aboard ships, Lonthyn believe that the ship's captain is the“ruler” and
+Aboard ships, Lonthyn believe that the ship's captain is the"ruler” and

 Under normal circumstances, all legislation must pass by a